NickVasenkov/CO2-Emissions/README.md

 Approximately 497 unique locations were selected from multiple areas in Rwanda, with a distribution around farm lands, cities and power plants.
 The data for this competition is split by time; the years 2019 - 2021 are included in the training data, and your task is to predict the CO2 emissions data for 2022 through November.

-Note, the data is not real, it was *syntesized based on real data*, that is why we are predicting 2022 emissions in a 2023 competition.
+Note, the data is not real, it was *synthesized based on real data*, that is why we are predicting 2022 emissions in a 2023 competition.

 ## Results